-Answer: Right holders or their representatives may use their electronic signatures and apply online through the web page of the Ministry of Customs and Trade (www.ticaret.gov.tr).
+Answer: Right holders or their representatives may use their electronic signatures and apply online through the web page of the Ministry of Trade (www.ticaret.gov.tr).
 The applications are concluded online and the result is conveyed to the applicant by e-mail.

 Neither a fee nor a security is requested from the applicant.